History of OpdeHaar garden

 |Almost 300 year old oak|

-Other bits of history require that one looks at the large oak and beech trees.
+Other bits of history of OpdeHaar require that one looks at the large oak and beech trees.
 Indeed, some of the oak trees on the property are between 200-300 years old.
-Apart from the lines of beech trees flanking the road, which leads from the castle through the wood, there are remains of other avenues.
+Lines of beech trees flank the road, which leads from the castle through the wood.
+In addition there are remains of other avenues.
 One idea put forward is that these may be the remains of a “sterrenbos” (star-wood) planting which past owners of the estate used for hunting.

 |Liriodendron tulipifera (left) and Abies Grandis (centre) in the autumn|